 If, in spite of carefully adjusting the saddle height, tilt and fore-and-aft position, your saddle is still uncomfortable, you may need a different saddle design.
 Saddles, like people, come in many different shapes, sizes and resilience.
-Your dealer can help you select a saddle which, when correctly adjusted for your body and riding style, will be comfortable.
+Your authorized retailer can help you select a saddle which, when correctly adjusted for your body and riding style, will be comfortable.

 WARNING: Some people have claimed that extended riding with a saddle which is incorrectly adjusted or which does not support your pelvic area correctly can cause short-term or long-term injury to nerves and blood vessels, or even impotence.
-If your saddle causes you pain, numbness or other discomfort, listen to your body and stop riding until you see your dealer about saddle adjustment or a different saddle.
+If your saddle causes you pain, numbness or other discomfort, listen to your body and stop riding until you see your authorized retailer about saddle adjustment or a different saddle.

-C. Handlebar height and angle
+C. Handlebar Height and Angle

 Your bike is equipped either with a "threadless" stem, which clamps on to the outside of the steerer tube, or with a "quill" stem, which clamps inside the steerer tube by way of an expanding binder bolt.
-If you aren't absolutely sure which type of stem your bike has, ask your dealer.
+If you aren't absolutely sure which type of stem your bike has, ask your authorized retailer.

-If your bike has a "threadless" stem (fig. 6) your dealer may be able to change handlebar height by moving height adjustment spacers from below the stem to above the stem, or vice versa.
+If your bike has a "threadless" stem (fig. 7) your authorized retailer may be able to change handlebar height by moving height adjustment spacers from below the stem to above the stem, or vice versa.
 Otherwise, you'll have to get a stem of different length or rise.
-Consult your dealer.
+Consult your authorized retailer.
 Do not attempt to do this yourself, as it requires special knowledge.

-If your bike has a "quill" stem (fig. 7) you can ask your dealer to adjust the handlebar height a bit by adjusting stem height.
+If your bike has a "quill" stem (fig. 8) you can ask your authorized retailer to adjust the handlebar height a bit by adjusting stem height.